decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 ## Creating the file structure

 Use our CLI tool to automatically build the initial boilerplate scene.
-To do so, run `dcl start` in an empty folder.
+To do so, run `dcl init` in an empty folder.
 See [SDK Overview]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-01-SDK-Overview %}) for details on how to install and use the CLI.

-The `dcl start` command creates a Decentraland **project** in your current working directory containing a **scene**.
+The `dcl init` command creates a Decentraland **project** in your current working directory containing a **scene**.
 It prompts you to answer a series of optional questions about the scene's ownership and where in Decentraland to eventually upload it, then it asks you to select a scene template to start from.
 Depending on what you choose for this option, the CLI builds a different file structure with different default content.

 There are four different scene templates that you can use as a starting point: